StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The timestamp when the backup was taken is part of the backup name.

-### Restore an ElasticSearch snapshot
+### Restore an Elasticsearch snapshot

+{% hint style="danger" %}
+When a snapshot is restored, existing indices will NOT be overwritten.
+Use Elasticsearch's [Delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
+See [delete Elasticsearch indices](#delete-elasticsearch-indices), below.
+{% endhint %}

-To restore an ElasticSearch snapshot, select a snapshot name and pass it as the first parameter in the following command line:
+To restore an Elasticsearch snapshot, select a snapshot name and pass it as the first parameter in the following command line:

 ```bash
 ./restore/restore-elasticsearch-snapshot.sh sts-backup-20210223-0300-ppss8nx40ykppss8nx40yk
 ```

-{% hint style="danger" %}
-When a snapshot is restored, existing indices will NOT be overwritten.
-Use ElasticSearch's [Delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
-See below for some examples.
-{% endhint %}

 The output should look like this:
 ```